History of Perth, Western Australia: Layout of the principal towns

-Early years (1830 - 1849)
+Early years (1830–1849)

 As much of the remaining land turned out to be quite sandy and unsuitable for agriculture, the first reports of the colony were not as glowing as Stirling had been led to expect.
 These reports, along with the difficulty of clearing land to grow crops, was a factor in the slow growth of Perth during the first two decades.
 Agriculture developed away from Perth in places like the Avon Valley, and along the southwest coastline.

 Transport in the early years was primarily along the coastline and river system, and one of the earliest projects was the construction of a 280 m canal creating Burswood Island.
 Two years later, in 1833, the first dirt track between Perth and Fremantle was cut through the bush.
-Other tracks from the towns to the districts of Canning Bridge, Kelmscott, Guildford and Mandurah followed.
-The first bridge was the causeway across the Swan River, little more than a primitive timber bridge, but connecting what is now the suburbs of East Perth and Victoria Park.
+Other tracks from the towns to the districts of Canning, Kelmscott, Guildford and Mandurah followed.
+The first bridge was the causeway across the Swan River, little more than a primitive timber bridge, but connecting what are now the suburbs of East Perth and Victoria Park.